 You’ve made a significant investment in your organization by purchasing, constructing or upgrading property.
 But you may be overlooking a smart tax strategy.
-Cost segregation studies separate real property into various depreciable categories, and allow taxpayers to depreciate property over much shorter periods of time than the typical 39-year (or 27.5-year) period.
+It’s a given that you want to increase your cash flow and reduce your taxes.
+A cost segregation study can help you do that by depreciating real property over much shorter periods of time than the typical period.
 By taking deductions sooner, you lower your current-year tax liability and free up more capital.

 Increase cash flow and reduce taxes

 When you purchase a property, you’ve purchased a building and its components.
 While the real property is typically depreciated over 39 years, 20-40% of the purchase can often be reclassified as personal property and depreciated much more quickly (usually 5, 7, or 15 years).
 Flooring, signage, landscaping, and parking lots are examples of components that can

 Recent tax reform greatly increased the benefit of cost segregation.
 Under the new law, additional depreciation is available for property components that are assigned a depreciation life of 20 years or less.
 This “bonus depreciation” is now available on both new construction and acquired properties at a rate of 100% (up from a rate of 50% under prior law).
 This change makes cost segregation even more impactful.

 For example, if you buy a commercial property for $1,000,000 (excluding land), the impact of cost segregation is illustrated at the right.*